pluggableio/plugin/readme.md

-## License management toolkit for Pluggable plugins.
+## License management toolkit for Pluggable plugins

 See more https://my.pluggable.io